quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 This repository summarizes the performance of a trading strategy applied to Hang Seng Index Futures (HSI), highlighting core performance metrics, risk statistics, and trade breakdown.

-## 📊 Annual Performance Overview (TWD-Based)
+## 📊 Annual Performance Overview (HKD-Based)
-This section outlines the annual performance of the strategy from 2002 to 2025, measured in TWD.
+This section outlines the annual performance of the strategy from 2002 to 2025, measured in HKD.

 | Year | Profit (HK$) | Return (%) | Gross Profit | Gross Loss | Number of Trades | Win Rate (%) |